novasamatech/parity-signer/docs/src/development/UOS.md

 and history log details are temporarily stored in the database.
 The temporary storage gets cleared each time before and after use.
-Vault extracts the stored transaction data only if the database checksum stored in navigator state is same as the the current checksum of the database.
+Vault extracts the stored transaction data only if the database checksum stored in navigator state is same as the current checksum of the database.
 If the password is entered incorrectly, the database is updated with "wrong password" history entry, and the checksum in the state gets updated accordingly.
 Eventually, all transaction info can and will be moved into state itself and temporary storage will not be